 Weaving in the Company’s Personality

 Finally, this is the place to convey the company’s personality through photos and through your copy.
 Potential job applicants especially want to know if a company is creative, laidback, focused, straightforward, uncompromising, irreverent, challenging or any other possible trait.
 This is a great place to give an idea of the company’s culture, yes, but even more than that, its personality.

 To a large extent, your tone and word choices can help convey the personality, too.
 A company that uses language like “Submit an application to join our team” is different than “Inquire about open job positions” or “Join our crew!”

 Putting all of these elements together helps to paint a vivid picture of your company, and helps the many people who visit this page understand more about them and decide to interact with them much faster.

 Your turn!
-Have you seen any especially good About Us pages?
-What made them good?
+What are your tips for copywriting About pages?
+What About pages have you seen that are particularly good and what made them good?
 Let us know in the comments below!

 Last Updated on August 5, 2022 by Kate Sitarz